ixd-physical-computing/IxD-PhysicalComputing-22/README.md

 ### Class Notes:

 Welcome to physical computing!
-In this class we'll overview the course, discuss interactive systems, and introduce basic electronics terminologies and concepts.
+In this first session, we'll overview the course, discuss interactive systems, and introduce basic electronics terminologies and concepts:

 - What is physical interaction?
 Differences between inplicit and explicit interactions.
-- Examples of physical computing (Biggest hits)
+- Examples of physical computing projects (Biggest hits)
-- Basic Electronics: Electricity, components, schematics, prototyping board, multimeter
+- Electronics 101: Electricity, components, schematics, prototyping board, multimeter

 ### Assignment: